Skip to content

 The three stages

-Going from H-1B to green card means moving through three sequential stages, each managed by a different government agency:
+Going from H-1B to green card means moving through three sequential stages, each managed by a different government agency.
+For a quick look at how long the visa availability backlog adds on top of USCIS processing, see How Long Does a Green Card Take?.

 1. PERM labor certification — Department of Labor (DOL)